 Osher Lifelong Learning Institute (OLLI)

-The Osher Lifelong Learning Institute (OLLI) at CSULB is celebrating 20 years as a Center in the College of Health and Human Services.
-We offer non-credit classes to adults 50 and older on campus (HS&D 101) as well as at Leisure World Seal Beach, on Pine Avenue in downtown Long Beach, and at the Alpert Jewish Community Center.
+The Osher Lifelong Learning Institute (OLLI) at CSULB is celebrating almost 25 years as a Center in the College of Health and Human Services.
+Although OLLI classes are currently offered using Zoom, we usually offer non-credit classes to adults 50 and older on campus (HS&D 101).
+Other classes may be held at Long Beach Bridge Center, on Pine Avenue in downtown Long Beach, at the St. Isidore Historical Plaza, and at the Alpert Jewish Community Center.
 Approximately 1700 members enjoy lecture, activity, art, and computer classes in four 8-week sessions per year.
 OLLI offers members opportunities for social connections with like-minded adults, and interactions with our campus community at large.

 After School Adapted Physical-Activity Programs (ASAPP)

 The program is offered to children ages 5 through 12 with disabilities and special needs.
 Provided is small group (2 or 1-1 child/staff ratio) instruction by university students enrolled in the KIN Department and studying to receive an Adapted Physical Education Teaching Credential under the supervision of Dr. Barry Lavay.
 Activities emphasized through individualized and group instruction include fundamental motor skills, health-related physical fitness, cooperative lead-up games, sports, relaxation activities, and social responsibility.